ACT New Zealand

-The name is an acronym of Association of Consumers and Taxpayers, which was founded in 1993 by Roger Douglas and Derek Quigley and became a political party for the 1996 election.
-An associate of Douglas, Richard Prebble served as party leader from 1996 to 2004.
+After Labour lost the 1990 election and its neoliberal faction lost influence, ACT was built mostly by Douglas' former party supporters as a new political party for 1996.
+The introduction of proportional representation gave minor parties a greatly increased chance of getting into parliament.
+Former Labour MP Richard Prebble unexpectedly won the safe Labour seat of Wellington Central, and served as ACT party leader from after the election until 2004.
 Under Prebble's leadership the party held nine seats in Parliament.
 Rodney Hide served as leader from 2004 to 2011.
 ACT was briefly led by former National Party leader Don Brash for the 2011 election, after which the party caucus was reduced to one seat.